jackavh/javalamo/README.md

 13. Make sure to avoid overfitting with validation

-14. Experiment with hyperparameters and different configurations for better performance (different loss functions, batch size, etc.)
+14. Experiment with hyperparameters and different configurations for better performance

 ### Week 6